MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

   ledger is contained in the breadcrumb argument, and the block contains transactions, so the accounts affected by the block can be queried from the staged ledger.

+- The same message can contain a list of records representing account creation fees burned for the block, with fields for the public key of the created account and the fee amount.
+That information can be extracted from the scan state of the staged ledger in the breadcrumb.

 Types to modify: